Considering a DIY outdoor kitchen project?

 Step Five: Install Appliances, Hook Up Utility Lines, & Get Grilling!

 You’re almost done!
-At this stage, you’re moments away from enjoying your new outdoor kitchen.
+At this stage, there are only a few finishing touches and you will be enjoying your new outdoor kitchen shortly.

 This is how it’s done:

-- Begin with drop-in appliances that will fit into your countertops.
-Side burners, grills, sinks, etc. These appliances are simply dropped in!
+Begin with drop-in appliances that will fit into your countertops.
+Side burner, gas grill, outdoor sink, etc. These appliances are simply dropped in!
 The flanges will rest on the countertops and there is no need to fasten them in any manner.

-- Next, install anything that has to be mounted to the panels.
-Storage, drawers, etc. Use the flanges on the inside of these appliances and screws that are provided.
+Next, install anything that has to be mounted to the panels.
+Storage space, doors that provide access to the island, drawers, etc. Use the flanges on the inside of these appliances and screws that are provided.
 Some appliances will line up with the interior alignment channels.
 If so, just use the self tapping screws and fasten them into the alignment channels.
 If not, you can mount them to the side of the panels.
 Do this by drilling a pilot hole with a masonry bit and screwing it into the panel.

 Want to watch a full RTA installation?
 Check out this video to see it step-by-step.